 What are the health benefits of Ubiquinol?

 For all people who cannot effectively convert coenzyme Q10 into ubiquinol, taking ubiquinol as a dietary supplement restores a healthy level in the plasma and in the organs.
 This leads to more energy, endurance, and better overall health.
-Since ubiquinol is an extremely effective antioxidant, it is also a strong defense against oxidative stress and with age-related diseases.
+Since ubiquinol is an extremely effective antioxidant, it is also a strong defence against oxidative stress and with age-related diseases.

 How long do I have to take Ubiquinol before I can feel the positive effects?